freedomofpress/securedrop/docs/development/config_tests.rst

     $ ./testinfra/test.py development
     $ ./testinfra/test.py app-staging
+    $ ./testinfra/test.py mon-staging

+.. note:: The config tests for the ``app-prod`` and ``mon-prod`` hosts are
+          incomplete.
+Further changes are necessary to run the tests via SSH over Authenticated Tor Hidden Service (ATHS), for both local testing via Vagrant and automated testing via CI.

 Test failure against any host will generate a report with informative output about the specific test that triggered the error.
 The wrapper script